Criminology degree: Is it worth it?

 Why Salford?

-My first experience at Salford university’s open day was the reason I chose to study at Salford.
+My first experience at the University of Salford's open day was the reason I chose to study at Salford.
 I had been to other open days at other universities in Manchester, but I was really impressed by Salford, in particular the two lecturers that gave taster lectures on the day.
 They were really passionate about the subject and the two topics they spoke about really sparked my own interest for the subject.
 They spoke of the 2011 riots in England and the sociological and criminological causes for them and also about media representations of Amanda Knox and how her guilt was constructed through the media.

 I found all of this fascinating and I knew by these two lectures and how the lecturers spoke about studying at Salford that I was going to get a broad degree.
 Salford itself felt like home and everyone is really welcoming.